-A STEMI is a form of heart attack whereby the coronary gets blocked and a significant part of the heart doesn't receive blood running out of oxygen.
-This form of heart attack results in pain and tightness or feeling of discomfort around the chest area.
-Some victims also experience pain in one or both arms, jaw, neck and their back.
-Other symptoms of this for of heart attack include anxiety, shortness of breath, nausea, light-headedness and sweating.
+A STEMI is a major form of heart attack whereby the coronary gets blocked, and a significant part of the heart doesn't receive blood, running out of oxygen.
+This type of heart attack results in pain and tightness or a feeling of discomfort around the chest area.
+Some victims also experience pain in one or both arms, jaw, neck, and back.
+Other symptoms of STEMI heart attack include anxiety, shortness of breath, nausea, light-headedness, and sweating.

-Coronary artery spasm also known as unstable angina occurs from tightening of hearts arteries.
-The vessels tighten to the extent of preventing blood flow.
-In some cases, the affected arteries cannot allow blood flow.
-The condition is not usually critical it can increases the risk of a major heart attack.
-The symptoms for all types of heart attack are similar but vary from an individual to another.
+Coronary artery spasms, also known as unstable angina, is a form of heart disease where the arteries tighten to the point of restricting or preventing blood flow.
+While the condition is not typically critical, it can increase the risk of a major heart attack.
+The symptoms for all types of heart attacks are similar but can vary in intensity from one individual to another.
 Some people experience severe pain, while others only feel a slight discomfort.

-Heart attack can result in sudden cardiac arrest.
+A heart attack can result in sudden cardiac arrest.
 Some people experience heart attack symptoms days or weeks before the attack.
-These symptoms include chest discomfort and pain especially after undertaking strenuous activities.
-The early symptoms, such as shortness of breath, come and go, and are relieved by resting.
+These symptoms include chest discomfort and pain, especially after undertaking strenuous activities.
+The early symptoms, such as shortness of breath, come and go and are relieved by resting.

 Causes of Heart Attack